Originally posted on September 25th, 2017

 Why is this so important to local businesses?

-Web users are looking for information regarding products and services; they want results that are fast and within a close proximity.
+Web users are looking for information regarding products and services; they want results that are fast and within close proximity.
 For example, when I search for “coffee shops in Lancaster,” I see local coffee shops in the results.
 Several years back, top spots would’ve gone to Starbucks, Dunkin’ Donuts, or Seattle’s Best.
 Now I see results for coffee shops located in Lancaster, PA such as Mean Cup and Square One Coffee.
 These results are more relevant and are even based upon how close they are to my current location.
+Are you a local business wanting to drive more local users to your location?
+You should, it is a game-changer .
+Read on to see why.

 Focusing SEO to be local